Learning Acquisition Levels

 Stephen Hawking

 There’s a basic misunderstandings that causes people to be perceived as more capable than they actually are.
 A common mistake, when evaluating capability, is to associate experience with competence.
-To confuse intelligence with wisdom.
+To confuse knowledge with wisdom.
 In the former people have a lot of exposure to a given situation, in the latter the person has distilled that exposure in a way that allows them to gain deeper insight into future situations.

-People understand this intuitively but unfortunately the vast majority of companies forget/ignore the difference when hiring people.?Even when conscience of the difference, people will go about trying to identify competence by “digging deep” into their experience or by requiring a minimal amount of experience.?Both methods are flawed and provide no correlation to the likely success of a hire.1
+People understand this intuitively but unfortunately the vast majority of companies forget/ignore the difference when hiring people.
+Even when conscience of the difference, people will go about trying to identify competence by “digging deep” into their experience or by defining a minimal amount of experience.
+Both methods are flawed and provide no correlation to the likely success of a hire.1

-Experience is necessary, but not sufficient for competence (if you want to use a term from mathematical causality.)
-To move from experience to competence you generally have to have done 2 things: 1) had multiple experiences to draw from that are specific to the situation you need to learn from, and 2) are intentional about questioning the lessons from those experiences.
 Unfortunately most people don’t question what they have done in a way that make subsequent experience testable against their assumption.
 Instead, they just assume the know the reasons for it.
 2

 Intentionality is much much harder to evaluate.
-Most people will speak with conviction of the opinions they’ve developed through their experience and will sound like they have wisdom.
-Assuming you have filtered someone for the specificity of their experience, what is the best way to evaluate the intentionality of those experiences.?There is no perfect solution but here are a couple handy rules-of-thumb I’ve learned are over time.
+People will speak with conviction of opinions they’ve developed through their experience and will sound like they have wisdom.
+Assuming you have filtered someone for the specificity of their experience, what is the best way to evaluate the intentionality of those experiences.
+There is no perfect solution but here are a couple handy rules-of-thumb I’ve learned are over time.

 A fool thinks himself to be wise, but a wise man knows himself to be a fool.